dementive/JominiTranslate/README.md

 To maximize the translation speed use the NLLB-200-600M model, it translates about twice as fast as the other models but has lower translation quality.
 Also use the `cuda` device option to run translations on the GPU and set the `--beam-size` argument to 1.

 To maximize translation quality at the expense of speed use the NLLB-200-3.3B model (or newer compatible NLLB model) and set the `--beam-size` argument to 4.

-## Limitations

-Translating localization keys for paradox game's is tricky because they have a lot of special syntax (data functions, text formatting, etc..) that doesn't need to get translated and also needs to stay in the same position it was found in in the original text.
-To get around this the program removes all the special syntax and inserts a special character before translation so the special token position will not get translated and will stay in the same position to preserve the sentence structure.
-This special character needs to be something with some meaning to the translation model so it doesn't completely ignore it in the output, the special character I found that worked is `5_1` I tested a lot of different one's this seems to work the best somehow.
-I've tested and this works perfectly for all latin based languages (english, spanish, german, etc...) but unfortunately this approach doesn't always work perfectly for languages with other character sets (japanese, chinese, etc...) because for some languages the model will occasionally ignore the special character and mess up the translation.
-I'm sure there is a way around this to make it work for all languages while also preserving all the special syntax in the correct position but I have yet to find it...